-All bikes shall be removed from UMW property by May 30, 2020, unless arrangements have been made to leave the bike on campus for the summer.
+All bikes shall be removed from UMW property by May 30th of each year unless arrangements have been made to leave the bike on campus for the summer.
 Arrangements will only be made for bikes registered and displaying a UMW bike decal.